 1. Shut Down Your Inner Mean Voice

 I began the process of self-care by dealing with the voice of my ‘Inner Committee’.
-The very first step was to recognise it when it very first showed up and stop it dead.
-I used strong language first and then spoke back to it.
-I reminded it that I was the driver on our life journey; that it was welcome to come along for the ride, but I was in charge.
-Suprisingly, it didn’t take long to stop the limiting criticism and was incredibly liberating.
+The very first step was to notice it whenever it showed up and nip-it-the-bud.
+I spoke to it with strong language at first.
+I reminded it that I was the boss on our life journey, that it was welcome to come along for the ride, but I was in charge.
+Suprisingly, it didn’t take long to shut it down fast and stop the limiting criticism.
+This was incredibly liberating.

-Start by noticing when it speaks up and takes over, and right at the beginning silence it with a simple ‘no’ or ‘stop’.
+Start by noticing when it speaks up and takes over, and straight away silence it with a simple ‘no’ or ‘stop’.

 2. Accept The Whole You

 Accepting who you are in your entirity can be challenging but is vital to you becoming whole.
-It’s about loving yourself exactly as you are, flaws and all.
-It is about accepting your negative thoughts and those parts of yourself that you’d rather others never knew existed.
-And it’s about recognising that that the aspects of yourself you may consider negative are often the very ones that are related to caring for your deepest needs.
+This means loving yourself exactly as you are, flaws and all.
+It means accepting your negative thoughts and the aspects of yourself that you’d rather others never knew existed.
+And it’s about recognising that the aspects of yourself you may consider negative are often the very ones that are related to caring for your deepest needs.

 Many people walking the spiritual path have been sabotaged by certain new age ideas.
 These teach that we must always be positive and vibrate high.
 But natural laws dictate that nothing can exist in such polarity.
 Everything must be balanced by its opposite – hot with cold, light with dark, masculine with feminine, spirit with matter.

 And so it is with all things in the natural world, including our own personal light and shadow.
-When we try to vibrate high we become completely out of balance and unwell.
+When we try to vibrate high we become unbalanced and unwell.
 Often your shadow aspects are the very things that protect you and address your needs.
 It’s not about trying to change yourself and become better, but about acknowledging, accepting and integrating all parts of yourself.
 This is how you become whole.